-North Macedonia: Unused TPP Negotino got over 3 million euro for cold reserve services24.
-August 2020. / SEE Energy News
+North Macedonia: Unused TPP Negotino got over 3 million euro for cold reserve services, SEE Energy News

 Although thermal power plant Negotino in North Macedonia hasn’t been used and it didn’t produce a single kWh of electricity in the entire year, it received 3.15 million euros for providing cold reserve services in 2019.
 TPP Negotino runs on heating oil.

 Out of that amount, the company spent 2.2 million euros on salaries for its 212 employees.
 Thus, the only power plant that uses heating oil in North Macedonia, recorded net profit of 174,000 euros in 2019, of which some 100,000 was paid to the state as dividend.